Sensemaking - an advanced qualitative research technique

 Understanding why people do what they do, by exploring how they do it

-Traditionally, researchers have tried to reach inside be people's head, to see the 'attitudes' or 'motives' which they presume to be the forces that guide behaviour.
+Traditionally, researchers have tried to reach inside people's heads, to see the 'attitudes' or 'motives' which they presume to be the forces that guide behaviour.
 The problem is that these attitudes and motives are invisible to the human eye, and very difficult to correlate with any kind of behaviour.

-Sensemaking takes a different approach.
+Our new qualitative research technique Sensemaking takes a different approach.
 It asks 'how have people made sense of this situation, and what behaviour resulted from that?'
 Many decisions that people make in life are hard.
-They have to reconcile different ideas or beliefs, or act without access to all the information.
+People have to reconcile different ideas or beliefs, or act without access to all the information.
 Sensemaking helps us understand how people have put the pieces of the puzzle together when faced with these hard decisions.

-Sensemaking is based on a blend of anthropology and social psychology.
+Our Sensemaking technique is based on a blend of anthropology and social psychology.

-At Susan Bell Research, we have adapted the 'sensemaking' concept developed by Karl Weick who developed it originally for organisational decisions.
+We have based our technique on the 'sensemaking' concept developed by Karl Weick who developed it originally for organisational decisions.
 We think it works well for: